ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/uarte-implementation.md

 ✅ Create a buffer.
 The type is an `array` of 16 u8, set to all 0.

-✅ To copy all data into an on-stack buffer, iterate over every chunk of the string to copy it into the buffer.
+✅ To copy all data into an on-stack buffer, *iterate* over *chunks* of the string and copy them into the buffer (noting that the chunk length may be less than the requested size if you are at the end of the input string).

 <details>
   <summary>Solution</summary>